 - Step 1: Old stains can permanently fix themselves on the carpet and as the time goes on the stain can often lead to permanent damage.
-So you need to freshen up the old stain by adding some amount of transparent oil or glycerine before oil stain removal.
+So you need to relive the grey stains and add some amount of transparent oil or glycerine before oil stain removal.

-- Step 2: Take some absorbent cloths or paper towels and use them to dab on the freshened stain.
-Dab it continuously to remove excess of oil and make sure you do not dab firmly so as to avoid the spread of oil around the carpet.
+- Step 2: Take some absorbent cloths and use them to dab on the freshened stain.
+Dab it continuously to remove the excess of oil and make sure you do not dab firmly so that it doesn’t get spread around the carpet.
 Repeat the dabbing to make sure all of the extra oil is removed and follow step 3.

-- Step 3: After soaking up all the extra oil, now you can use cornstarch for oil stain removal.
-Pour some amount of cornstarch over to the stain and cover the stain completely with it.
-Afterwards, use a brush and clean the stained patch thoroughly.
+- Step 3: After soaking up all the extra oil, now you can use cornstarch. spread a little amount of cornstarch over to the stain and cover the stain completely with it.
+Afterwards, make use of brush and clean the stained patch thoroughly.
 Also, clean the bottom of the stained part of the carpet in the same way.
 Brushing will help in the removal of dirt and extra starch powder.
-Now cover the entire stained patch with cornstarch again and leave it over it for an hour.
+Now cover the entire stained patch with cornstarch again and let it sit for 1 hour.

 - Step 4: After an hour has gone by, attach an upholstery hose on the vacuum cleaner and run the cleaner over to the stain.
-Make sure you remove any amount of cornstarch present on the stain and clean the bottom of the carpet as well.
+Make sure you remove all the cornstarch present on the stain and clean the carpet completely.

 - Step 6: Treat The Stain With Baking Soda Sprinkle the baking soda all over the stain.
 Baking soda is known for absorbing and it will easily soak up the oil stains from the carpet.
 Gently rub the baking soda over the carpet.
 You use a toothbrush to treat small stains and utility brush to treat the large stains.
 Let the solution sit on the stain for 5 minutes and then vacuum it.

-- Step 7: For drying process take two dry clothes or paper towels and put them on the surface of the stain and directly below it.
+- Step 7: For the drying process take two dry cloths or paper towels and put them on the surface of the stain and directly below it.
 Press the clothes or paper towels firmly and repeat pressing until all the water is removed.
-Leave the carpets under the final for complete drying
+Leave the carpets under the final step for complete drying.

-Most of the time oil stains go unnoticed because of being transparent and invisible . as the time goes on they trap dirt making it quite visible and appalling.
-Back 2 New Cleaning, Australia offers complete professional carpet cleaning services 24×7.
-Our team of expert professionals can deliver any kind of carpet related services like stain removal, oil stain removal, carpet sanitization or carpet deodourization.
+Most of the time oil stains go unnoticed because of being transparent and invisible as the time goes on, they trap dirt making it quite visible.
+Back 2 New Cleaning, offers complete professional carpet cleaning services 24×7.
+Our team of expert professionals can deliver any kind of carpet related services like stain removal, oil stain removal, carpet sanitization.
 We will take care of your carpet restoration and repair in no time.